 Review the selected options and click Next.

-The Deployment targeted successfully to collection.
+The Deployment targeted successfully to the collection.
 Close the wizard.

 Note – You can redeploy a required PXE deployment by clearing the status of the last PXE deployment assigned to a Configuration Manager collection or a computer.